petrg01/petrg01/README.md

 ## The content
 The repositories in this GitHub are:
+- **Sydney-Marathon-Sustainability-App** - a submission for TCS Sustainothon 2024.
+Contains an Android app designed to encourage participants of the Sydney Marathon to make more environmentally-conscious decisions.
 - **Inter-Uni-Datathon-2024-submission** - a submission for IBM x Citadel Securities Inter-Uni Datathon 2024.
 Includes cleaning and preparation of financial transaction data, and fraud detection model training.
 - **2024_TikTokTechJam--blin--project** - a submission for a TikTok TechJam 2024 Hackathon, includes an AI hatespeech detection solutuion, embedded in a web application for testing
 - **petrg01** - The repository containing a readme file for a GitHub profile